LakeinLove/Mage-The-Awakening/Magic/Arcana/Mind.md

   - Mind
 ---

-_The subtle Arcanum of Pandemonium, Mind is concerned with the collective consciousness that is formed from all creatures capable of thought._
+_The subtle Arcanum of [[Pandemonium]], Mind is concerned with the collective consciousness that is formed from all creatures capable of thought._

 ---